-AP source: Minor leagues set to accept cut to 120 affiliates
+AP source: Minors prepared to accept cut to 120 affiliates

 Without big broadcast contracts, the minors don’t appear to have that type of option and have less of a likelihood to play this year.
 MLB refused the minors’ request to extend the PBA for a year, both people said.

 Now the minors are prepared to accept MLB’s concept with some modifications, the people said.
-The Double-A and Class A teams targeted to lose their affiliations by MLB could be granted provisional licenses if their big league club wants to retain the farm club and there is a prospect of a new ballpark or stadium improvements, one of the people said.
+The Double-A and Class A teams targeted to lose their affiliations by MLB could be granted provisional licenses if their big league club wants to retain the farm team and there is a prospect of a new ballpark or stadium improvements, one of the people said.

 MLB already has gained an agreement with the big league players’ union to cut the amateur draft from 40 rounds to as few as five this year and 20 in 2021.
 And signing bonuses of undrafted players will be capped at $20,000.

-MLB hopes to push back the amateur draft permanently, likely July.
+MLB hopes to push back the amateur draft permanently, likely to July.
 Minor league teams losing affiliations may be able to stock their rosters with unsigned players in a showcase environment similar to collegiate summer leagues.

 Ahead of an agreement, MLB said it will raise the pay of minor leaguers next year.